Amazon Summer Sale Offers Deals on iPhones, Oppo F7, Sony TV, and More

-The latest Amazon sale has kicked off in the form of Summer Sale 2018.
-The sale will run from May 13 to May 16 and will feature more than 40,000 deals, according to the company.
-The Amazon sale will include offers on mobile phones, LED TVs, laptops, gaming consoles, and more.
+Amazon Summer Sale has kicked off to rival the Flipkart Big Shopping Days, with offers on mobile phones, LED TVs, laptops, gaming consoles, and more.
+The Amazon sale will run from May 13 to May 16 and will feature more than 40,000 deals, according to the company.
 Just like the Flipkart sale, Amazon is also offering bundled exchange offers and no-cost EMI options.
 The e-commerce giant has tied up with ICICI Bank to offer 10 percent cashback (maximum Rs.
 1,500) to its credit and debit card users, and instant discount on some products as well.
 Amazon Pay users will also get 10 percent cashback (maximum Rs.
 300) during the sale.

 We have handpicked the best deals in tech from the first day of the Amazon sale.
 We will continue to update this list regularly during the day so make sure you keep coming back to get the best of the Amazon sale today.